 Most sessions are an extensive and in-depth consultation for a Medical School researcher based on research questions, data, statistical models, and other material prepared by the researcher with the aid of our facilitator.
 During the Data Studio, the researcher explains the project, goals, and needs.
 Experts in the area across campus will be invited and contribute to the brainstorming.
 After the meeting, the facilitator will follow up, helping with immediate action items and summary of the discussion.
 Ultimately, we strive to pair up each PI with a data scientist for long term collaboration.

 The last session of each month is devoted to drop-in consulting.
-DBDS faculty are available to provide assistance with your research questions.
+BDS faculty are available to provide assistance with your research questions.
 Bring any data, prior analyses, or other materials that you have.
-No advance notification is required, but you will reserve your place in the queue and help us prepare if you send a brief description of your project to Laurel Stell.
+No advance notification is required.
+Consult the schedule below for the date, time, and location of the drop-in session.

-The Data Studio is held each Wednesday 1:30-2:50pm during fall, winter, and spring quarters.
+The Data Studio is held each Wednesday 1:00-2:30pm during fall, winter, and spring quarters.
+Consult the schedule below for the location of each session.
 Students may register for BIODS 232, but all are welcome to attend.

 Currently scheduled topics are listed below, followed by links to topics and summaries from previous quarters.
 Click here to sign up for our mailing list.

 Note: all Spring 2021 Data Studio sessions will be held via remote access only.

 INVESTIGATORS: Stephan Rogalla (1), Derek Holman (2), & Aaron Mayer (2)

 (1) Department of Medicine, Division of Gastroenterology & Hepatology

 (2) Department of Radiology, Molecular Imaging Program